jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ### Creating our User Service

-Now that we have talked about our data model, we can start creating our service layer.
+Now that we have defined our `User` data model, we can start creating our service layer.
 Our service layer is where all of our application logic (including database access) will live.
 It's important to remember that there are many ways to structure Go applications.
 We're following a very basic layered architecture that places most of our logic and dependencies in a services